Darvish fans 11, Padres get 2 big homers to beat Dodgers 6-2

 Darvish notched his milestone 1,500th strikeout when he got Steven Souza Jr. looking leading off the sixth.
 After Cronenworth’s error at first base allowed Gavin Lux to reach with two outs, Darvish allowed just his second hit, a single by Justin Turner.

-Rookie second baseman Kim Ha-seong then made a nice play on Will Smith’s hard smash to end the inning, although he appeared to injure a finger and was replaced by Cronenworth the next inning.
+Rookie second baseman Kim Ha-seong then made a nice play on Will Smith’s hard smash to end the inning, although he injured the index finger on his throwing hand and was replaced by Cronenworth the next inning.
+Padres manager Jayce Tingler said X-rays on Kim’s finger were negative.

+Tingler said Darvish being the quickest to 1,500 strikeouts “is unbelievably impressive.
+Obviously you have to be able to do that in a short period of time.
+For him to do everything with those strikeouts over the years, he’s got a ton of weapons.
+The way he spins the ball, the way he manipulates the ball, being able to get swing and miss, he’s tremendous at it.”

+Darvish is known for a wide variety of breaking pitches as well as his firm fastball.

 Machado hit a three-run homer off Julio Urías (9-3) to give the Padres a 4-0 lead before the Dodgers got an out in the first.
 Urías allowed Tommy Pham’s leadoff double, walked Fernando Tatis Jr. and allowed Cronenworth’s opposite-field double to left before Machado drove his 11th homer to left.